greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 This process of _reaching a consensus in a decentralized and asynchronous manner_ is a common problem for biological cells.
 In fact, we already touched on it in our [Self-classifying MNIST Digits](/2020/08/27/selforg-mnist/) post.
 It's also important in human organizations: from new cities agreeing on development codes, to democratic institutions agreeing on legislation, to the stock market agreeing on how to value companies.
 It is not always a low-entropy process.

-Indeed, sometimes even cells have to resort to other means of reaching consensus.
+Indeed, sometimes groups of cells have to resort to other means of reaching consensus.

 ### [2.
 Embryonic induction](https://colab.research.google.com/drive/1fbakmrgkk1y-ZXamH1mKbN1tvkogNrWq)

 The alternative to a fully decentralized consensus mechanism is cellular induction.
 This happens when one small group of cells (usually in an embryo) tells the rest how to grow.
 The first group of cells is called the inducing tissue and the second is called the responding tissue.
 Induction controls the growth of many tissues and organs including the eye and the heart.

 In this section, we will grow an image of a newt and then graft part of its eye tissue onto its belly.
 After doing this, we will watch to see whether those cells are able to induce growth in the rest of the eye in that region.
-We've chosen this particular experiment as an homage to [Hans Spemann](https://en.wikipedia.org/wiki/Hans_Spemann),[^fn2] who won the Nobel Prize for Medicine in 1935 for doing similar experiments on real newts which led to his "discovery of the organizer effect in embryonic development."[^fn5] Spemann's major insight was that "at every stage of embryonic development, structures already present act as organizers, inducing the emergence of whatever structures are next on the timetable."[^fn7]
+We've chosen this particular experiment as an homage to [Hans Spemann](https://en.wikipedia.org/wiki/Hans_Spemann),[^fn2] who won the Nobel Prize for Medicine in 1935 for using a similar experiments on real newts to discover "the organizer effect in embryonic development."[^fn5] Spemann's major insight was that "at every stage of embryonic development, structures already present act as organizers, inducing the emergence of whatever structures are next on the timetable."[^fn7]

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:75%; min-width:320px">
   <img src="/assets/studying-growth/newt_timeline_tall.png">